 if you have set the Configuration Parameters > Solver > Periodic sample time

-independent.
-See Periodic sample time constraint for more about this
+sample time independent.
+See Periodic sample time constraint for

 The outputs of the following built-in blocks depend on inherited sample time.
 The outputs of these blocks preclude a referenced model from inheriting its sample time from the parent model: